yuichikajiura/PINN-SPM/README.md

 - Single Particle Model(SPM) is used for the battery model
 - Six model parameters (e.g. diffusion coefficient at anode) can be set to be identified
 - Two cell models (fresh and aged) included
-- Five cycling datasets are prepared using [SPMeT code](https://github.com/scott-moura/SPMeT) from Prof. Scott Moura (with electrolyte and thermal dynamics disabled)
+- Five cycling datasets are prepared using [SPMe code](https://github.com/scott-moura/SPMeT) from Prof. Scott Moura (with electrolyte dynamics disabled)

 ### Usage
 To train the model, run: